mtzgroup/eri-regent/README.md

 ### Higher Angular Momentum Systems

 The default maximum angular momentum is `2` for systems with P orbitals (the Bra PP has an angular momentum of `2`).
 To compute with higher systems, use the option `--max_momentum L` (must be the first option).
-Also, make sure there are enough Boys values generated with `scripts/generate_boys_region.py`.
 The table below lists the current compile times and memory usage for each `max_momentum`.
 Compile time is when Lua generates code before Regent starts executing it.

 | Orbital | Angular Momentum | Memory     | Wall-time  |
 |:-------:|:----------------:|:----------:|:----------:|